Randomness

 Creates an instance of 64-bit Mersenne twister [1].
 Bindings over C++ standard library implementation.

-We recommand using one pseudorandom number generator per thread in multi-threaded environment.
+We recommand using one pseudorandom bit generator per thread in multi-threaded environment.

 A continuous distribution indicating the time between two consecutive events if that event happens at a constant rate, i.e., a Poisson point process.
 The parameter lambda indicates the rate and the distribution has a mean of \(\frac{1}{\lambda}\).